NicolasBritos/NicolasBritos/README.md

 ### Hi!👋 , I'm Nico 😄.
-I am a student advanced of System Analist 💻📚, actually I'm learning about different programming languages with a lot of motivation and dedication, with the purpose of improve my skills (also because I like almost everything related to programming😅).
+I am advanced student of System Analist 💻📚, actually I'm learning about different programming languages with a lot of motivation and dedication, with the purpose of improve my skills (also because I like almost everything related to programming😅).

 Skills: JAVA  / HTML / CSS / SQL (MySQL, PostgreSQL) / C